3 tips to get more sales & downloads for your digital products

 From there, click “edit” on the product that you want to add a meta description to, and swing by your “sales page” for that product once it loads up.

 Copy and paste your meta description into it, click save, and you’re done.
-If you need some help getting started, our sale copy generator is an excellent tool for creating rich meta descriptions and storefront copy.
+If you need some help getting started, our sale copy generator is an excellent tool for creating rich meta descriptions and homepage copy.

 Basically, this is what meta descriptions boil down to for digital download creators: